 ETCI Periodic Inspection Reports (PIR)

 All electrical installations deteriorate with age and use.
 They should therefore be inspected and tested at regular intervals to check whether they are in a satisfactory condition for continued use.
-Such safety checks are commonly referred to as 'periodic inspection and testing'. - so keep your staff and customer safe!
+Such safety checks are commonly referred to as 'ETCI periodic inspection and testing'.
+So keep your staff and customer safe!

 Once completed you will be issued with an the Periodic Inspection Report.